-Consumers are constantly being bombarded with brand messaging, which makes it easy for them to discount or forget messages that don’t hit the mark.
+Consumers are constantly being bombarded with brand messaging, making it easy for them to discount or forget messages that don’t hit the mark.
 Is your brand getting lost?
 You have to cut through the noise by simplifying your marketing message.

 Don’t think a simplified message is important?
 Look at these stats: Research shows that brands with simplified messages are 86 percent more likely to be purchased and that people are 115 percent more likely to recommend that brand’s products.

 Before you do anything else, get organized.
-Unless you are really, really disorganized, in which case marketing probably isn’t the right gig for you, getting your brand’s message organized isn’t as difficult as it sounds.
-There are numerous tools to help you, here are a few:
+Unless you are disorganized, in which case marketing probably isn’t the right gig for you, getting your brand’s message organized isn’t as difficult as it sounds.
+There are numerous tools to help you; here are a few:

 HubSpot: You’ll amp up your organization’s marketing efforts with HubSpot, a marketing platform and sales software that offers a ton of value.
 Not only can you use their tools, but they have training courses to help you better your marketing mojo.

 Google Apps for Work: This suite can increase your productivity and keep you organized across your entire company.
 From professional email accounts (Gmail) to online cloud storage (Google Drive) to video conferencing (Google Hangouts), you have everything you need to run an organized department and/or business.
 The best part, it is affordable.

 What is your brand?
 Can you define it?
 If not, then your customers can’t either.
 Think about your favorite brands and the lines you pair with them.
 Ford trucks are “built tough.”
 The New York Times is “all the news that is fit to print.”
 While these might be slogans, they also define the brand.
 The customer knows exactly what they do and what they stand for – quality.
 If you try to be everything to everyone, you will fail.
 Focusing your message will simplify all of your marketing efforts.